Murder-Suicide:If Paul tried to grab for the gun, David will end up accidentally shooting him. Then he gets even more upset and shoots himself.

 Unfinished Business: His attacks on David turn out to be him trying to come to terms with his own failures in life.

 Was Once a Man: Before hanging himself and becoming a vengeful spirit.

 You Are What You Hate: His reasons for trying to kill David; David reminds him too much of himself.
-And if Sissi, D or Fluffy are around he's more likely to attack them than David, since they are literally the aspects of himself he hates the most.
+Also, if Sissi, D, or Fluffy are around he's more likely to attack them than David, since they are literally the aspects of himself he hates the most.